boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/elastic-search.md

 **Supported Server Versions**:
 *  Elasticsearch `6.8` and above

-Type while creating the data source needs to be elasticsearch.
+The type of data source that needs to be used is Elasticsearch.

 [Rest API - v4.0](/server-api-reference/v4.0/api-reference/)

 ### Modes

-Through the REST API, only the **live mode** data source can be created and edited.
+Only the **live mode** data source can be created and edited through the REST API.

 ### Parameters for creating Data Source